Dimitra Simeonidou: Awards and honours

 In 2019 Simeonidou was elected a Fellow of the Royal Academy of Engineering (FREng).
 She is the first woman at the University of Bristol to be elected a Fellow.
-That same year, she was also elected as a Fellow of IEEE.
+That same year, she was also elected as a Fellow of IEEE for contributions to optical networking systems and applications.
+In the 2025 Special Honours, Simeonidou was awarded an Honorary Officer of the Order of the British Empire (OBE) by King Charles III "for services to Communications Technologies research and scientific policy".